Dessine-Moi-un-Alpaga/website/README.md

 The following is required to bootstrap the project:
 * a Google Cloud organization
-* a Google user account that is `Organization Administrator` and has the `Owner` role on the project
+* a Google user account that is `Organization Administrator`
 * a Google Firestore Emulator installation properly initialized at `~/.firestore` and running on port 8181

 # Bootstrapping the Project